jancsozsolt/open_applications/README.md

-# open_applications
+# double_app
-Application for open application on an application
+Application for open an applications twice under one window as children process.